The Hills ARE an Outdoor Playground

 Dangerous?
 No

-The press are of course mainly to blame.
+The press and the control asserted by social media companies are of course mainly to blame.
 They love stories of drama, accidents and incompetents on the mountainside.
-They are right in that such people exist but really they are few and far between, irritating as they are.
+They are right in that such people exist but, in reality, they are few and far between, irritating as they are.
 Very few walkers die in our outdoors, those that do tend to be through heart conditions or climbing in the wrong time of the year (ie: winter in the snow) and extreme weather.

 Even minor injuries are rare (I do not count blisters or tiredness).
 For the thousands of people I have guided or taken on courses I have only had to call the Mountain Rescue twice and one of those was on a river bank a few miles from Settle!